oatmealandcoffee/CSCI15P4/readme.md

     	* User Delete
     		* User not found
     		*?
 Update games to opponent winning
+    	* User Index
+    		* Do something with it
     	X Game Create
     		X User is white or black
     	* Game Edit